Log in

 OneCalendar isn't the prettiest app to look at—it was originally built in the Windows 8 era, and it looks like it.
 Get over that aesthetic hangup, though, and you'll find a solid calendar that can sync with a staggering number of platforms.
 Try to add an account, and you'll be offered Microsoft, Exchange, Google, iCloud, CalDAV, WebCal, Yahoo, GMX, mailbox.org, Nextcloud, Synology, and ownCloud.
 If you can't connect your calendar of choice to OneCalendar, it's probably made of paper.

-Your appointments take up the entire window, other than a small toolbar on the right-hand side that you can use to switch between day, week, month, year, and list views.
+Your appointments take up the entire window, other than a small toolbar on the right-hand side that you can use to switch between day, week, month, year, and list views (you can hide this sidebar if you want).
 There's also the ability to print your calendar (though this isn't offered in the free version).
 Adding appointments is quick, and there's support for showing your appointments in the Windows lock screen.

 If your calendar of choice can't sync Outlook or Windows Calendar, OneCalendar is what you should be checking out.